R-Norin/Breast-MRI-TDA/README.md

 This repository contains the official implementation of our framework for breast MRI classification using **Topological Data Analysis (TDA)** and **3D deep learning**.

-Our approach combines topological descriptors extracted from persistent homology with volumetric MRI representations learned by 3D convolutional neural networks and transformer-based architectures through a late-fusion framework.
+Our approach combines topological descriptors extracted from persistent homology with volumetric MRI representations learned by 3D convolutional neural networks (R3D-18, MC3-18, and R(2+1)D-18) and SwinUNETR architectures through a late-fusion framework.

 The repository includes: